rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 Work in their labs.
 But, it is not possible for everyone to have access.

 The second best way is to pick fight with the big people, and scientifically resolve it.
 Works really well lol.
 Check the gelato bet on Alexei Effros's page at UC Berkeley for a nice example.
-Remember, it is better to gain glory as a loser  in a big fight, rather than as a `no-one'.
-At least people know you tried.
+Remember, it is better to gain glory as a loser  in a big fight, rather than be forgotten.
 Learn to become a good loser.
 Humour helps a lot.
 Self-depreciation works wonders to bond with others.

 [6] How do i `gain' collaborators ?
 I want my name on many papers.
 I am a paper production machine.
 If i dont get 5 icml/iclr/neurips/cvpr/eccv in a year, i will die.